The European Antitrust Review 2015 • Section 4: Country chapters

 Therefore, a joint venture established only to last long enough for the realisation of a temporary project cannot constitute a concentration.

-The fact, however, that the parent companies have envisaged that the joint venture will be dissolved, should they enter into a disagreement or the venture fail, does not systematically disable the latter from qualifying as a concentration.18
+However, the fact that the parent companies have envisaged that the joint venture will be dissolved, should they enter into a disagreement or the venture fail, does not systematically prevent the latter from qualifying as a concentration.18

-- the French merger control thresholds are met (see the French merger control chapter).
+- the French merger control thresholds are met.

 Please note that when joint control is acquired over a newly created joint venture, the relevant turnover to consider is that of the controlling parent companies.
 The newly created company is not considered a relevant undertaking ‘as it has no turnover of its own before the operation’.
 If one of the controlling companies transfers assets to the newly created company, the turnover attributed to these assets is taken into account when calculating the turnover of this parent company.20

 The Guidelines specify that in cases where the joint venture over which the parent companies acquire joint control already exists on the market, the undertakings concerned are those assuming control along with the pre-existing acquired undertaking.
 However, when the pre-existing undertaking was already under the sole control of another undertaking and one or more new shareholders acquire joint control while the initial shareholder remains, the undertakings concerned are each of the undertakings exerting joint control (including the initial shareholder).
 In such a case, the target is not a concerned undertaking and its turnover is included in the initial shareholder’s turnover.21

 Pursuant to article L.430-3 of the FCC, in the particular case of new shareholders acquiring joint control, all the undertakings exerting joint control, even those who had control before the operation, must jointly notify.22